atpugh20/nvim-settings/README.md

 4. Use :Mason and :MasonInstall to install language servers

+5. Install all languages and make sure they are added to path:
-5. Install Nodejs and NPM for typescript-language-server
+   * Install Nodejs and NPM for typescript-language-server, HTML, and CSS
+   * Install dotnet for csharp
+   * Install python3 and add to path

-6. If Treesitter keeps failing to download the parsers, then change the ensured languages into a list of the languages you need.
+7. If Treesitter keeps failing to download the parsers, then change the ensured languages into a list of the languages you need.
 Ex: {"cpp", "c", "python"}